Daemonlite/social/README.md

-# this is going to be a full stack mern blog site with user authentication
+# user authentication with nextjs,node,express and mongo